ai4os/ai4-docs/source/user/overview/storage.rst

      The first time you access this storage, you will need to contact the admins to validate your account.

-To able able to access storage from your deployment, you need to properly :ref:`configure your Storage <user/overview/dashboard:Storage configuration>` when creating your deployment.
+To be able to access storage from your deployment, you need to properly :ref:`configure your Storage <user/overview/dashboard:Storage configuration>` when creating your deployment.